unjs/node-fetch-native/README.md

 You have two ways to do this:

-- Set `FORCE_NODE_FETCH` environment variable before starting the application.
+- Set the `FORCE_NODE_FETCH` environment variable before starting the application.
 - Import from `node-fetch-native/node`

 ## Polyfill support